 A little while after Violet arrived, an injury prevented us from being able to milk her.
 So we found a calf, Ferdinand, and grafted him on to her.
 You can read about that experience here.
 The calf kept her in milk for us through the fall and made a nice beef bull for us in February of 2014.

 After the Colorado Flooding in September of 2013 many things changed in our life, and in January of 2014 we decided to sell Violet and buy raw milk through a herdshare program.
-We are also trying our hand at milking our sheep now.

 Read more about Charlotte, Violet, and keeping a dairy cow and calf by clicking on the sidebar menu “More About Our: Dairy Cow”.